The Transgender Dictionary

 One of the most common reasons for detransition is simply a change in identity.
 Some transgender people who first transition in a binary way (aka FTM or MTF) end up identifing as a nonbinary gender later on.

 Another common reason for detransition is due to the external force of transphobia.
 This comes in various ways such as harassment, discrimination, and a lack of community support.
-It can be when a family threatens to kick out a child who identify as transgender, or when someone's religion is hostile to the concept of someone being transgender.
+It can be when a family threatens to kick out a child who identifies as transgender, or when someone's religion is hostile to the concept to a follower being transgender.
 This sort of detransition stems not from no longer identifying as transgender, but from some combination of societal pressure, shame, and a lack of safety.

 Some people detransition due to health issues.
 While its not common.
 Some disorders are incompatible with hormonal treatments.
 This can make some transgender people discouraged from continuing to transition even socially when they are unable to undergo gender affirming medical treatments.